juanbric/homepage/index.md

 ## Portfolio
 - [Soltype](https://www.soltype.io/) - NFT eBook marketplace built with Next.js, React, Typescript where anyone can collect and read digital books.
-- [Zentra Dev](https://zentradev.vercel.app/) - Web Development Agency built with Next.js, React, Typescript, Tailwind, Chakra, Contentful CMS, email-js.
-- [melenti](https://melenti.vercel.app/) - Mental health blog in Spanish built with Next.js, React, Typescript, Tailwind, Chakra, Contentful CMS, email-js.
-Opptimized for SEO
 - [Face recognition app](https://face-recognition-juanbri.vercel.app/) - This Next.js app detects and recognizes faces.
 It has implemented authentication and authorization.
 It also allows the user to upload image references to a database for the program to recognize all input faces of that individual.
 It allows users to upload input pictures to a database with their corresponding face tags.
 Last, it has a search engine that responds on the name of the individual.
+- [Zentra Dev](https://zentradev.vercel.app/) - Web Development Agency built with Next.js, React, Typescript, Tailwind, Chakra, Contentful CMS, email-js.
+- [melenti](https://melenti.vercel.app/) - Mental health blog in Spanish built with Next.js, React, Typescript, Tailwind, Chakra, Contentful CMS, email-js.
+Opptimized for SEO.
-- [Functional calculator](https://juanbric.github.io/calculator/) - made with Javascript, HTML, and CSS
+- [Functional calculator](https://juanbric.github.io/calculator/) - made with Javascript, HTML, and CSS.
-- [Impero](https://juanbric.github.io/impero/dist/index.html) - Front end design of an eLearning platform
+- [Impero](https://juanbric.github.io/impero/dist/index.html) - Front end design of an eLearning platform.
 - [This homepage](https://juanbric.github.io/homepage/) - built using jekyll github themes.

 ## Experience